This post may contain affiliate links. Please see our disclosure policy for more details.

 • Fig & Honey – Chopped dried figs + a swirl of honey

-• You can use plain or flavored yogurt!
-Store-bought flavored yogurt has a ton of added sugars so I highly recommend making your own at home.
+• Flavor your yogurt at home – You can use plain or flavored yogurt, but store-bought versions often contain added sugars.
+I highly recommend making your own at home.
 The good news is it’s SO easy to do – here’s how to make vanilla yogurt, strawberry yogurt, blueberry yogurt, and mango yogurt.

-• You can also use a silicone muffin pan or pour into a small loaf pan lined with parchment paper.
+• Line your pan for easy removal – Pour into a small loaf pan lined with parchment paper.
+You can also use a silicone muffin pan.
 Once frozen solid, cut into squares.

 Serving Suggestions